Workers Comp Code 8810 Clerical Office Employees

-As we know from 20 years performing premium audits for our clients, the application and removal of workers comp 8810 class code is frequently done in error leading to many audit disputes.
+As we know from 20 years obtaining workers comp audit refunds for our clients, the application and removal of workers comp 8810 class code is frequently done in error leading to many audit disputes.
 So much confusion exists over the proper application of Classification Code 8810 that it was the #1 most reclassified code in 2020 according to NCCI.

 Here's an example of actual 8810 Class Code dispute.
 This a common problem our clients encounter.

 Below, in blue, is an actual exchange of messages between an insurance company auditor and a Cytron Group LLC client over the reclassification of a manager from class code 8810 to the client's governing classification.